 Roger L. Michel Jr - Founder & Executive Director

-The IDA was founded in 2012 by its current Executive Director, Roger Michel of Cambridge, Massachusetts, to promote the fusion of new digital imaging technologies and traditional archaeological techniques.
-A joint venture between Harvard University, the University of Oxford and the government of the United Arab Emirates, the IDA is intended to provide a vehicle for creating and maintaining open-access archives of epigraphical images to assure both the wide dissemination and permanent availability of such materials.
-As Mr. Michel explained in his keynote address at the organization's first annual conference, "the IDA's approach to information sharing is designed to encourage a diverse, crowd-sourced and inter-disciplinary approach to the interpretation of archaeological discoveries.
-It is also intended to serve as a means of preserving and restoring cultural heritage artifacts at a time when large numbers of irreplaceable objects are under obvious threat of being lost forever."
-Of the IDA's signature project, the Million Image Database, Mr. Michel has stated that "our mission is to rebuild the landscape of the Middle East and the great symbols of our shared cultural heritage that have been destroyed or defaced.
+The IDA was founded in 2012 by its current Executive Director, Roger Michel of Cambridge Massachusetts, to promote the fusion of new digital technologies and traditional archaeological techniques.
+As Mr. Michel explained in his keynote address at the organization's very first annual conference in 2013, "the IDA's mission is to encourage a diverse, crowd-sourced and stake-holder driven approach to the stewardship of heritage assets.
+Our goals are to study, preserve and restore ancient artifacts at a time when large numbers of irreplaceable objects are under obvious threat of being lost forever."
+Of the IDA's signature project, the Palmyra arch reconstruction, Mr. Michel has stated that "our mission is to rebuild the landscape of the Middle East and the great symbols of our shared cultural heritage that have been destroyed or defaced.
 These symbols - the architecture and objects of the ancient world - speak powerfully to what unites the East and the West."
-Mr. Michel is a graduate of Harvard and Oxford Universities, and has been on the faculty at Boston University for more than two decades.
-The author of numerous articles, his forthcoming piece on the Greek Aldines, coauthored by Dr. Nigel Wilson, will appear in the Winter 2016 issue of Arion.
+Mr. Michel is a graduate of Harvard and Oxford Universities, and was on the faculty at Boston University for more than two decades.
+The author of numerous articles on a wide range of topics, Mr. Michel is also the co-publisher of Arion magazine.

 To see a profile of Roger Michel in the New York Times, Click Here